-By way of exception, the following types of concrete site-related actions may be eligible outside Natura 2000 sites, and in all of these, the long-term sustainability of the investments must be guaranteed:
+The following types of concrete site-related actions may be eligible outside Natura 2000 sites, and in all of these, the long-term sustainability of the investments must be guaranteed:

-- Actions on strategic spots and actions affecting adjacent Natura 2000 sites; - Habitat and/or site restoration actions on areas to become Natura 2000 sites; - Certain actions for improving the ecological coherence / connectivity of the Natura 2000 network;

-• Certain actions for improving the conservation status of species listed on Annex IV, but not on Annex II of the Habitats Directive

-- Actions on strategic spots and actions affecting adjacent Natura 2000 sites:
+- Actions on strategic spots and actions affecting adjacent Natura 2000 sites; - Habitat and/or site restoration actions on areas to become Natura 2000 sites before the end of the project; - Actions for improving the ecological coherence / connectivity of the Natura 2000 network: - Actions for improving the conservation status of species listed on Annex IV, but not on Annex II of the Habitats Directive (the Natura 2000 site status is legally irrelevant for those species). - Actions on strategic spots and actions affecting adjacent Natura 2000 sites:

 A strategic spot is defined here as an area with little or no natural value, but which is necessary for the implementation of key actions resulting in a direct and significant benefit for the habitats/species targeted by the project within a Natura 2000 site (e.g. a plot needed to relocate a damaging structure/device, etc.).

-Land purchase may be possible in this context.
+Land purchase may, if clearly justified, be possible in this context.